What Is JSON Diff?

 for (const key of allKeys) {

-const fullKey = prefix ? prefix + "." + key : key;
+const fullKey = prefix ? `${prefix}.${key}` : key;

-if (!(key in left)) { changes.push({ type: "added", key: fullKey, value: right[key] }); continue; }
+changes.push({ type: "added", key: fullKey, value: right[key] });

-if (!(key in right)) { changes.push({ type: "removed", key: fullKey, value: left[key] }); continue; }
+changes.push({ type: "removed", key: fullKey, value: left[key] });

-if (JSON.stringify(left[key]) !== JSON.stringify(right[key])) {
+} else if (JSON.stringify(lv) !== JSON.stringify(rv)) {

-changes.push({ type: "changed", key: fullKey, left: left[key], right: right[key] });
+changes.push({ type: "changed", key: fullKey, left: lv, right: rv });

 }